mitre/ElectionGuardVerifier.jl/docs/src/results.md

 is the result of performing the check described in Step 1.

-The verifier implements all verification steps with the follow
+The verifier implements all verification steps with the following
-exception:
+exceptions:

- * Step 6 on the validation of ballot chaining is not implemented.
+ * Step 6A on checking comfirmation codes is not implemented because the specification does not describe the check with enough detail.

-   The manifest, also known as the ballot coding file, does not say how to hash individual ballots.
+ * Steps 17, 18, and 19 cannot be implemented because it relies on
+   data that is not presently part of an election record.

+ * Steps 16C, D, and E are printed as 15C, D, and E so to as make better reuse of code.

 The output provides additional information when a verification step fails.
 Many verification steps specify an enumeration of checks, each